The best way to record TV

 How to turn your TV into a PVR

-In some cases you may not even need to buy a PVR - some modern smart TVs have a PVR function built-in.
+In some cases you may not even need to buy a PVR - the majority of modern smart TVs have a PVR function built-in.
 To make use of it you'll need a USB hard-drive or memory stick, which then plugs into one of the USB ports on the TV.

 You'll only be able to record broadcasts that are received locally by the TV's built-in Freeview or Freesat - that means it won't be able to record anything off of an external device like a Sky set-top box or an Amazon Fire TV Stick.